 If you do not follow the rules of the benefit you are getting such as going to an interview or medical examination you could lose benefit – these are called sanctions.
 If losing benefits means you are in severe need, you may be entitled to a hardship payment.
 Hardship payments for Jobseekers Allowance (JSA) do not have to be paid back.
 New sanctions and hardship payments may come into effect with the introduction of the Welfare Reform Bill.

 If you get Jobseekers’ Allowance, Incapacity Benefit or Employment Support Allowance, and in the future Universal Credit, you may be expected to take certain steps towards employment.
 Your situation and fitness for work will be taken into account when deciding what steps, if any, you will have to take.
 What you will be expected to do will fall into four broad categories:

 Available for work

 This will apply to most people getting benefits, including lone parents and couples with older children.
 You will be expected to actively look for work and to make yourself available for work.

 This will apply if you have a disability or have a health problem that means you can only do limited work at the present time.
-You will be expected to take reasonable steps to prepare for work and may also be required to attend work focused interviews.
+You will be expected to take reasonable steps to prepare for work and may also be required to go to work focused interviews.

 Keeping in touch with the labour market

 This will apply to a lone parent or the main carer of a child over the age of one but under five years old.
-You will be expected to attend occasional interviews to plan for your return to work.
+You will be expected to go to occasional interviews to plan for your return to work.

 Not available for work